BevAntwi98/TicTacToeGame/README.md

 ## Mini Java Project

-With all the free time I have I figured I would refresh my java skills and follow a java TicTacToe Game tutorial :)
+With all the free time I have I figured I would refresh my java skills and follow a TicTacToe Game tutorial :)

-s/o to Alex Lee for the video on youtube!
+S/O to Alex Lee for the video on youtube!
 Learning is best by doing

-Link to the video "https://www.youtube.com/watch?v=gQb3dE-y1S4"
+Link to the video: "https://www.youtube.com/watch?v=gQb3dE-y1S4"

 ## Folder Structure